GuillaumeGomez/browser-UI-test/README.md

 ## Description

 This framework provides the possibility to quickly check browser UI through small script files (with the `.goml` extension).
-Once the script is done, it takes a screenshot of the page and compares it to the expected one.
+By default, once the script is done running, it takes a screenshot of the page and compares it to the expected one.
 If they're different, the test will fail.

 ## Usage